xolox/vim-session/README.md

 By default this option is set to false (0).
 When you've opened a session and you quit Vim, the `session.vim` plug-in will ask whether you want to save the changes to your session.
 Set this option to true (1) to always automatically save open sessions when you quit Vim.

+### The `g:session_default_to_last` option

+By default this option is set to false (0).
+When you set this option to true (1) and you start Vim, the session plug-in will open your last used session instead of the default session.
+Note that the session plug-in will still show you the dialog asking whether you want to restore the last used session.
+To get rid of the dialog you have to set `g:session_autoload` to true (1).

 ### The `g:loaded_session` option

 This variable isn't really an option but if you want to avoid loading the `session.vim` plug-in you can set this variable to any value in your [vimrc script] [vimrc]: